tbarron/dtm/README.md

 All of dt's output methods accept a tz argument and will convert the internal UTC value to the specified output timezone.
-If no tz argument is specified on output, the internal UTC value is converted to the DLTZ for the LM.
+If no tz argument is specified on output, the internal UTC value is converted to the default local timezone (DLTZ) for the local machine (LM).

 ### Comparison

-dt objects can be compared for ==, <, or <= to other dt objects and to datetime objects.
-The > and >= operators work for dt to dt comparisons.
+dt objects can be compared for ==, <, <=, >, or >= to other dt objects and to datetime objects.
 The comparisons operators won't work if datetime is on the left side because datetime objects don't know how to compare themselves to dt objects.

+### __call__([fmt,] tz=None) (Format default output time)

+Adjust the stored time reference per tz (if given) and format it per fmt (if provided).
+If tz is not provided, use the dt object's internal tz value.
+If format is not provided, the default format is used ('%F-%T').

-### Iteration by day
+### dt.dt_range() (Iteration by day)

     for day in dt(2011, 10, 1).dt_range(dt(2011, 10, 31)):
         # do whatever